Dynamic Table Overview

 View Refresh History via SQL Commands

-You can currently use SQL commands to monitor the refresh history of dynamic tables.
-Although this command may not be fully available yet, you can already get an overview of the refresh status of all dynamic tables with the following SQL statement:
+You can use SQL commands to monitor the refresh history of Dynamic Tables.
+To get an overview of the refresh status of all Dynamic Tables, use the following SQL statement:

 SHOW DYNAMIC TABLE REFRESH HISTORY [WHERE <condition>];

-You can use the WHERE clause to filter information based on specific fields.
-For example, to view the refresh history of a dynamic table named my_dy, you can use the following command:
+You can use the WHERE clause to filter by specific fields.
+For example, to view the refresh history of a Dynamic Table named my_dy:

 SHOW DYNAMIC TABLE REFRESH HISTORY WHERE name='my_dy';